-Adriana Zubikarai was born and raised in Mexico City.
-Not being exposed to the arts as a child, she developed interest in the plastic arts after spending many hours at the Louvre when she lived in Paris at the age of 23.
+Adriana Zubikarai is a Professional artist, teacher, curator, and childrens book author.
+She was born and raised in Mexico City.
 Adriana now lives in New York City.
-Her love for observation and creation has led her to experiment with oil painting, drawing, photography, crocheting and knitting.
-She finished a certificate program in photography from the International Center of Photography and studied painting at the New York Academy of Art and privately at the Leah Lopez Attelier.
-Her work has been exhibited at prestigious institutions like: The Salmagundi Club, The Bennington Center for the Arts, One Art Space, The School at the International Center of Photography, The gallery at Hyanku Osaka.
+After studying a BA in Economics in Mexico, she finished a certificate program in photography from the International Center of Photography and studied painting at the New York Academy of Art and privately at the Leah Lopez Attelier.
+Her work has been exhibited at: The Salmagundi Club, The Bennington Center for the Arts, One Art Space, The School at the International Center of Photography, The gallery at Hyanku Osaka.
 Her work is privately collected in Mexico, United States, Japan.

 She teaches drawing and painting online and at her art studio and in different non profits and schools around the city.

 I am Adriana Zubikarai or Zubi, Mexican born, living in New York City.
 A big part of me was dormant until I started making art.

 My vision as an artist began unfolding at the International Center of Photography.
 Studying composition and color was like taking a veil of my face, allowing me to discover the world around me.
 My favorite part was the process of developing and printing film, the manipulation of paper and image, the immediacy of transferring the vision from roll to print.